Ethel Kirkpatrick: Working life

 Both Ethel and her older sister Ida travelled to artist’s colonies in St Ives, Cornwall and Walberswick, Suffolk.
-Thus they both appear in biographical lists of Suffolk artists and Cornwall artists.
-After their father died, a large studio was built for the sisters behind the house in London in which they were living.
+They both appear in biographical lists of Suffolk artists and Cornwall artists.
+After their father died in 1895 or 1896, a large art studio was built for the sisters behind their family house at Grove Hill, Harrow-on-the Hill, London, which they named "The Gables."

-Ethel Kirkpatrick produced paintings and woodcut work in colour.
-From 1891 she began exhibiting at several London galleries, at the Royal Academy of Arts Summer Exhibitions twelve times 1895-1941 and with the Royal Society of British Artists.
-Kirkpatrick was a member of the Society of Graver Painters and of the Colour Woodcut Society.
+Kirkpatrick produced paintings and woodcut work in colour.
+She was a member of the Society of Graver Painters and of the Colour Woodcut Society.
 Colour woodcuts by her are in the collections of the National Gallery of Canada and the Victoria and Albert Museum.
-Both the Hunterian Museum and the British Museum hold examples of her prints.
-Examples of her and her sister Ida's work were included in ‘Print and Prejudice: Women Printmakers, 1700-1930’, an exhibition at the Victoria and Albert Museum in London, 2022-23.
+Both the Hunterian Museum and the British Museum also hold examples of Kirkpatrick's prints in their collections.

+Kirkpatrick was considered influential by many of the British colour woodcut artists working after her in the 1910s and 1920s.